rohit29121990/dynamic-ui/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Steps:
+1. Get pull from git
+2. Execute command "flutter create ."
+3. Execute command "flutter pub get"
+4. now check if all things are fine , we can execute